 - We will have developed clear transitions and improved progression pathways through the curriculum to support better preparation for adulthood for children and young people with SEND.

 - We will have improved the quality and timeliness of the statutory assessment process, co-production of EHC plans and established a new funding model for all children and young people with SEND

 The support available from education, health and social care within a Local Authority is known as the Local Offer.
 Each Local Authority is required to publish what is available on the Local Offer website.
 The Birmingham local offer can be accessed here: https://www.localofferbirmingham.co.uk/

 Solihull SEND services were inspected in a joint CQC/Ofsted visit in October 2017.
 Although the inspection was positive and no written statement of action was required, the main findings and areas for development from the inspection report were used to develop a SEND action plan for Solihull.

 The plan supports Solihull Metropolitan Borough Council and NHS Birmingham and Solihull CCG to work together with providers to ensure it meets the requirements of the Children and Families Act - improving outcomes and experiences for disabled children and young people, and those with SEN.

-NHS Birmingham and Solihull CCG is a member of the Solihull SEND Programme Board, which oversees SEND services in Solihull.
-The board has a wide range of attendees, including voluntary sector Parent Carer Forum representatives.
-The board also oversees implementation of, and accountability for, the action plan, and works with stakeholders to refresh the plan on an annual basis.
+NHS Birmingham and Solihull CCG is a member of the newly formed Solihull Joint Additional Needs and Disabilities Board(JAND), which oversees SEND services in Solihull, and replaces the previous SEND Board.
+The JAND board has a wide range of attendees, including voluntary sector Parent Carer Forum representatives.
+The board also oversees implementation of, and accountability for, the SEND action plan, and will work with stakeholders to refresh the plan on a regular basis.